 - Slurry seed – the cover crop was mixed in the manure tank and applied with the manure.

 - Drill the cover crop and then inject the manure within 1-2 days

 - Inject the manure, vertical till, then drill the cover crop within 1-2 days

 All sites were seeded around mid-September, 2017 and had significant growth in the fall.
-The Allamakee SWCD, NRCS, and Weymillers will be hosting a cover crop field day in April to showcase the different methods and discuss how manure and cover crops can work together to improve soil health, reduce nutrient loss, and decrease erosion.
-Check back for the official date/time.
+The Allamakee SWCD, NRCS, and Weymillers will be hosting a cover crop field day April 9 at 11:00 a.m. to showcase the different methods and discuss how manure and cover crops can work together to improve soil health, reduce nutrient loss, and decrease erosion.

 Read the NRCS publication on Weymillers here.

 Other producers who have been trying cover crops with manure were also interviewed by NRCS.

 Scott and Dylan Ness knife hog manure into their growing cover crop.

 Matt Byrnes broadcast his cover crop and then surface applied dairy manure a few days later.